Newman Central Catholic High School

 Newman Central Catholic High School is a diocesan Catholic high school in Sterling, Illinois.
 It is located in the Roman Catholic Diocese of Rockford.

 It was founded as St. Mary High School in 1915, a parochial school attached to St. Mary's Parish.
 It later moved across the street and became Community Catholic High School.
 It adopted its present name when it moved into its current facilities in 1960.
 It was staffed in its early years by the Sisters of Loreto, but nearly all the staff today is laity.

 Drawing primarily from Sterling, Rock Falls, and Dixon, but also from cities such as Oregon and Amboy.
-According to the statistics taken, Newman's enrollment for 2022-2023 is 215 students.
+According to the statistics taken, Newman's enrollment for 2023-2024 is 181 students.

 Athletics

 The Newman Comets (and Lady Comets) participate in IHSA athletics and activities.
 They play under the Three Rivers Athletic Conference in all sports.

+Mike Mena is a notable alumni in Wrestling.
+He was the first 4x undefeated State Champion from 1989-1992.
+He went on to wrestle at the university of Iowa where he was a 4x NCAA champion placing 7th, 3rd, 5th & 2nd at the NCAA’s from 1994-1997 after taking a red shirt year in 1993.